What to visit in Lille?

 Lille is the fourth largest city in France and the cost of leaving is near to average to the other big cities.

 In Lille, you can stay in a hotel or hostel or another Airbnb accommodation.
 Average prices for the hotels depend on the stars of the hotel.
-For example, one night in a 3 stars hotel in Lille costs around 76 euro for a double room.
-The price for a night in a 5 stars hotel can go to 370 euro per night for a double room.
+For example, one night in a 3 stars hotel in Lille costs around 76 euros for a double room.
+The price for a night in a 5 stars hotel can go to 370 euros per night for a double room.

 Of course, there are many cheap options like hostels, where the price depends on the season.

 The city is located in the north of France and the best time to visit it is late spring or early summer when the weather is great for street walks during the day and the night.
 Last year, the city become a popular destination for early fall as well.